JI to resist collection of KMC taxes through power bills

-The JI questioned the Pakistan Peoples Party-led provincial government about the volume of tax collection from feudal lords and capitalists in the province.
+The JI questioned the Pakistan Peoples Party-led provincial government what the volume was of tax collection from feudal lords and capitalists in the province.

 At a press conference at the party’s secretariat, JI Karachi Emir Hafiz Naeemur Rehman said that his party would resist the plan of tax collection through power bills.
 He added that the JI also rejected the committee formed for what he called grabbing of graveyards.